Dick Smith supporter Harry Wallace offers Crikey $2500 to cover population issues

 If you haven’t been following the issue: here’s a brief explainer.
 Dick Smith is campaigning for population control.
 Last month, he launched a $1 million ad campaign calling for migration to be scaled back.
 He also is running another ad campaign against the ABC, which he says is not taking his first campaign seriously.

 Well, neither do we.
-This week, Emily Watkins nominated Smith for Arsehat of the Year and writer David Salter explained Smith’s hypocritical history.
+Emily Watkins nominated Smith for Arsehat of the Year and writer David Salter explained Smith’s hypocritical history.

 Writing to Crikey, Harry Wallace OAM, said it was disappointing we hadn’t looked at both sides of the population debate.